Jamio lowcode nocode cloud platform

 This document is governed by Italian law.

-Any dispute relating to or connected with any infringement of IP Rights shall be finally settled by the Court of Bari.
+Any dispute relating to or connected to any infringement of IP Rights will be finally resolved by the Court of Bari.

 jamio.com